Dog Travel Stress: How To Deal With It Naturally

-Sometimes the root of a dog’s travel anxiety isn’t the voyage, it’s the destination.
+Sometimes the root of a dog’s travel stress isn’t the voyage, it’s the destination.
 If your dog only rides in a vehicle to go to the vet or groomer, he or she may come to associate it with unpleasant experiences.

-Signs & Symptoms Of Dog Travel Anxiety
+Signs & Symptoms Of Dog Travel Stress

-The signs of dog travel anxiety can be quite subtle such as freezing up during the ride, cowering, or displaying the body language of distress (flat ears and tucked tail).
+The signs of dog travel stress can be quite subtle such as freezing up during the ride, cowering, or displaying the body language of distress (flat ears and tucked tail).
 Other dogs show more obvious signs:

 - Nervous Lip-Licking

 - Urinating or Defecating